|

 Collars, Harnesses & Leashes

 Even though your pup has a microchip, make sure that your pup has a collar on with an ID tag anytime that you leave the house or let them out in the yard!
 The only time that the ID collar needs to be removed is when puppy goes into it's crate.
-For training a pup to "heel" I have had the best luck with martingale collars, which provide feedback to your pup.
-Otherwise, when walking, a well fitted harness is the most comfortable and safe method of walking your dog.
+A well fitted harness is the most comfortable and safe method of walking your dog.
 Do not use extendable leashes when walking your pup.
 They teach your puppy to pull and they are not safe.
 Standard 4-5' leashes are best for walks.

 |

 Your puppy will have a very easy to care for "puppy coat" until it turns 8-14 months old.
 Once its adult coat comes in, it will be significantly more prone to knots and "mats."
 It is so, so important that you get your dog used to grooming as a puppy to prepare him for adult grooming.
 There are 3 brushes that you will need for your pup, a slicker brush, a rake brush, and a dematting tool.
-Your puppy will get a "Triple F" groom before it leaves us (Feet, Face, and Fannie), and until it is fully vaccinated at 16 weeks old, you should groom at home.
-Immediately after your vet clears your pups as protected against disease, schedule an appointment with your groomer for it's first groom so your puppy can get used to the groomers when it is still young.
+Your puppy will get a "Triple F" groom before it leaves us (Feet, Face, and Fannie).

 |